moengage/moengage-segment-integration/README.md

 #### Configuring Firebase Cloud Messaging

-For showing Push notifications there are 2 important steps:
+For showing Push notifications, there are two essential steps:

-1. Registration for Push, for example generating push token.
+1. Registration for Push, generating a push token.
-2. Receiving the Push payload from Firebase Cloud Messaging(FCM) service and showing the notification on the device.
+2. Receive the Push payload from the Firebase Cloud Messaging(FCM) service and show the notification on the device.

-##### Push registration and receiving handled by the application
+##### The application handles push registration and receiving

 ###### Opt-out of MoEngage registration

-To opt-out of MoEngage token registration mechanism disable token registration while configuring FCM in the `MoEngage.Builder` as shown below
+To opt out of the MoEngage token registration mechanism, disable token registration while configuring FCM in the `MoEngage.Builder` as shown below.

 ```kotlin
 val moEngage = MoEngage.Builder(this, "XXXXXXXX")